-Your workstation is equipped with either a single or dual Intel Pentium® II processor module installed in the appropriate Slot 1 socket on the main logic board.
+Your workstation is equipped with either a single or dual Intel Pentium II processor module installed in the appropriate Slot 1 socket on the main logic board.
 Total workstation performance is based upon your workstation main logic board design, speed and L2 cache of the processor module(s), amount of workstation memory, video controller type and amount of video memory, and performance characteristics of your hard disk drive.

-If your workstation was purchased with a single Pentium® II processor and you wish to upgrade to a faster processor, or to a dual processor configuration, consider the following information prior to upgrading your workstation.
+If your workstation was purchased with a single Pentium II processor and you wish to upgrade to a faster processor, or to a dual processor configuration, consider the following information prior to upgrading your workstation.

-- 1. Your workstation main logic board contains: - An Intel 440LX memory and PCI controller - Switch selectable processor clock input frequencies up to 533 MHz (Refer to Appendix A for switch settings) - 2.
-Single Pentium[®] II processor modules must be installed in the primary Slot 1 socket (Processor 1) and have a termination card installed in the second Slot 1 socket (Processor 2).
+- 1. Your Pentium II processor module contains: - An Intel 440BX memory and PCI controller - Switch selectable processor clock input frequencies up to 450 MHz (Refer to Appendix A for switch settings) - 2.
+Single processor configurations must have the Pentium II processor installed in the primary Slot 1 socket (processor 1) and have a termination card installed in the second Slot 1 socket (processor 2).
 The termination card must be removed prior to installing a second processor. - 3.
-Pentium® II processor modules are available with 512 KB L2 cache memory.
-Dual processor configurations must have matching L2 caches. - 4.
-A VRM must be installed for each Pentium[®] II processor installed in the Pentium[®] II processor module. - DIGITAL recommends that dual processor configurations use Pentium[®] II processors with identical stepping (manufacturing revision).
-Processors with different stepping might not function properly.
-Stepping information appears during the Power On Self Test (POST) for each processor. - 6.
-Higher performance Pentium® II processors might require loading the latest BIOS firmware revision.
+Pentium II processor modules are available with 512 KB L2 cache memory.
+Dual processor configurations must have matching Pentium II processors and L2 caches. - 4.
+A VRM must be installed for each Pentium II processor installed in the Pentium II processor module. - DIGITAL recommends that dual processor configurations use Pentium II processors with identical stepping (manufacturing revision).
+Processors with different stepping might not function properly. - 6.
+Higher performance Pentium II processors might require loading the latest BIOS firmware revision and may require a different VRM.

-7. Upgrading from a single Pentium® II processor to dual Pentium® II processor configuration requires a reloading of the operating system.
-NOTE: Current versions of Windows 95 does not support dual processors.
-If you wish to upgrade your workstation to a dual processor configuration, you will also need to change operating systems.
-Microsoft Windows NT 3.51 and 4.0 support dual processors.
 Contact your DIGITAL sales representative or reseller for future processor upgrades and BIOS revisions.

-To upgrade from a single-processor configuration to a dual-processor configuration: NOTE: Instructions that accompany your Pentium® II processor Upgrade Kit supersede the directions provided below.
+To upgrade from a single-processor configuration to a dual-processor configuration:

+NOTE: Instructions that accompany your Pentium II processor Upgrade Kit supersede the directions provided below.